MathAudio Guitar EQ

 6. Measure the frequency response

 Click the "Start measurement" button.
 Use the back side of your pick to knock your guitar's bridge saddle between 3rd and 4th strings as it is shown in Fig.2.
 Don't use your nail or other things for knocking.
 Use only a conventional plastic pick.
 The sound must be loud enough.
-Your free hand must suppress the sound of strings as it is shown in Fig.2.
+Your free hand must suppress the sound of the strings as it is shown in Fig.2.
 Listen to the example sound here.

 The measurement process takes 5 seconds.
 You will get the plot of frequency response as it is shown in Fig.3 (your plot will be different).